cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 const requiredInputs = dag.requiredInputNodes()  // returns an array of DagNode references
 ```

-... and you can display them in a table to the console:
+... and you can display their names (keys) and units-of-measure in a table to the console:

 ```js
 console.log(nodeTable(requiredInputs, ['index', 'key', 'nativeUnits'], 'Required Inputs'))